Edit Data Tables

 LeftClick a Column Heading to sort the Rows based on that Column.

-RightClick a Column Heading to:
+RightClick a Column Heading to configure the property, such as:

 LeftClick any Cell, then CTRL + E to create a new Row.